Is Anger Getting In The Way Of Your Relationships?

 What’s more, sometimes anger is inherited.
 If you were raised in a household where anger was commonplace, it may seem like an instinctive characteristic of your relationships today.
 Your partner may find it unsettling if you raise your voice, for instance, but you may find it perfectly natural.
 For you, perhaps yelling or getting angry was the norm growing up.

 The important thing to remember is that pain is what generates anger.
-Beneath anger there is always a deep emotional wound, and it’s impossible to solve anger issues without getting to the core of what piques that rage.
-During counseling, I will help you identify the roots of your anger and learn how to manage it in day-to-day life.
+Beneath anger there is always a deep emotional wound, and it’s impossible to solve anger issues without getting to the core of what activates that rage.
+Through therapy and counseling, I will help you identify the roots of your anger and learn how to manage it in day-to-day life.

 Anger Management Therapy Can Help You Achieve Peace In Your Relationships